 We recommend that you choose from one degree programme and one level.
-In some cases, this is a condition of acceptance.
-Choosing modules across degree programmes and levels this may lead to timetable clashes.
+In some cases, this is a condition of acceptance (for example, Biological Sciences).
+Choosing modules across degree programmes and levels may lead to timetable clashes.
 Modules may also be cancelled due to under-subscription or closed due to over-subscription.
 Your module choices are, therefore, not confirmed until you arrive at the University of Plymouth.

 Please make your initial choice of modules on your application form including reserve modules in case you are not be able to study all your first choices.
 You will be able to speak to Plymouth Global and to our Academic Exchange Advisors to confirm your modules during your first week.